VarshiniJ29/team9_project/README.md

 ├── script.js # JavaScript logic for BMI calculation
 └── README.md # Project documentation (this file)

+## 🚀 Features

+- Input fields for weight (kg), height (cm), age (optional), and gender (optional)
+- Dynamically calculates BMI when the user submits the form
+- Displays BMI value, category (e.g., underweight, normal), and an interpretation message
+- Responsive and accessible layout

+---

 🤝 Acknowledgments
 Created as part of a personal project to practice frontend development and Git/GitHub workflows.